Interested in conducting a public affairs internship for academic credit?

 Harrisonburg, VA 22807

-The Internship Application form must be read, completed, signed and given to faculty internship coordinator before beginning the internship.
+The Internship Application form must be read, completed, digitally signed and submitted to faculty internship coordinator before beginning the internship.

 (Note to internship providers: Most intern evaluations are now done through an online survey that you will receive by email.
 Please use this form only if your interns or their instructors specifically ask you to use it.)